imgemp/630Systems_Project1/README.md

 See also the [README](https://github.com/jvilk/BrowserFS/blob/master/README.md)

+Our program is separated into multiple .ts/.js files that include appropriate references to other files at the beginning.
+We have designed a test suite for our program that can be run through the website using the testSuite.pyc file we have included.
+Expected output can be found in the commented section of the test file itself.

 ##Known Bugs
-As of now our python interpreter cannot handle complex, long, or 64 bit integers and floats.
-Iterators are also not supported.
-Importing and set and map adds still need to be implemented.
+As of now our python interpreter does not support iterators.
+Importing, set and map adds, with statements and a couple other innocuous builtins and opcodes are included but were never implemented.
+Our program also does not specifically handle longs.
 It is important to note that this program was built based upon Python 2.7 and other versions will not be parsed.

 ##Acknowledgements
 This project was delegated by Emery Berger for 630 Systems module at UMass Amherst.
 John Vilk aided with